ecmwf/ecflow/releng/imachination/INSTRUCTIONS.md

 - `revproxy`

-    - an nginx reverse proxy, built locally from `revproxy/Dockerfile`.
+    - an nginx reverse proxy (`eccr.ecmwf.int/ecflow-dev-environments/ecflow-revproxy-dev`), whose image is built by `dockit` (`../dockit/ecflow-revproxy`), configured with `revproxy/cfgs/nginx/default.conf`.

-      Allows HTTPS requests, terminating TLS with a self-signed certificate, and gates the `/v1/ecflow` location behind an `auth_request` call to `authotron`.
+      Allows HTTPS requests, terminating TLS with a self-signed certificate generated when the container starts (or the `tls.crt` and `tls.key` mounted in `/etc/nginx/tls`), and gates the `/v1/ecflow` location behind an `auth_request` call to `authotron`.

 - `authotron`